 We've been vindicated.

-Everything we told you, Pfizer, FISA abuse, uh, about Hillary, about the corruption, about the emails, spying on the president, uh, campaign and president, transitioning, it all happened, all proven, and now we have a criminal investigation.
+Everything we told you, FISA, FISA abuse, about Hillary, about the corruption, about the emails, spying on the president, campaign, a president, transitioning, all happened, all proven.

 Nobody else in the media did that.

-We are proud of the work we have done, both on this radio show and on Hannity the television show on Fox News.
+We are proud of the work we have done both on this radio show and on Hannity the television show on Fox News.

 We got it right before everybody else.

-We had a great team of investigative journalists busting their hump every day, and we dug deep and we found our sources and we confirmed and we double confirmed and we triple confirmed sometimes.
+And we dug deep and we found our sources and we confirmed and we double confirmed and we triple confirmed sometimes.

 We even held back confirmed information to quadruple confirm it to make sure we were getting it all right.